kirboit/fpv-telemetry-dashboard/README.md

 - Windows only (tested on Windows 10/11)
 - Yaw uses Euler angles — gimbal lock can cause brief jumps at extreme angles
-- Battery voltage requires a LiPo to be connected after the USB cable

 ---